Midnighter/dependency-info/README.rst

 =======
 The simplest way to display dependencies is to use the command line tool

 .. code-block:: console
     depinfo "your-package-name"

-To show the dependencies of this package use
+To print the dependencies of this package use

 .. code-block:: console
     depinfo "depinfo"